mhyrr/kanonical/src/pages/2019-11-28-education.md

 - Similarly, the adventure is also muted.
 Nearly everything is taken care of for college students today.
 Parents or family that have taken care of them since birth are only a text message way.

 - As soon as they can, many run off the deep end of individuality.
-A sense of self is replaced by a sense of tribe, the more specific and misunderstood the better.
+A sense of self is - ironically - replaced by a sense of tribe, the more specific and misunderstood the better.
 The sense of adventure often turns into an endless social sequence of parties and drinking.

 - There is perhaps no more squandered resource in this country than the capacities of smart and capable 18-22 year olds.